-Please mark vote as indicated in this example \mathbf{X} The Board of Directors recommends you vote FOR each director nominee: The Board of Directors recommends you vote FOR the following proposals: Election of Directors Nominees 01.
-Gary L. Crocker 02.
-Ulrik B. Nielsen, 03.
-Ana Radeljevic 04.
-Russell T. Ray 2.
-To approve, on an advisory basis, our executive compensation.
-FOR AGAINST ABSTAIN □ FOR ALL □ WITHHOLD ALL □ FOR ALL EXCEPT To ratify the selection of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
-FOR A AGAINST ABSTAIN NOTE: To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below NOTE: The proxies are authorized to vote, in their discretion, upon such other business as may properly come before the meeting or any adjournment or postponement thereof.
-Date - Signature

-Signature (Joint Owners)

-NOTE: Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-PLEASE SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED POSTAGE PAID ENVELOPE p TO VOTE BY MAIL, PLEASE DETACH HERE p
+Please mark vote a indicated in this exan The Board of Directors recommends you vote FOR each director nominee: The Board of Directors recommends you vote FOR the following proposals: 1.
+Election of Directors Nominees 01.
+Gary L. Crocker, 02.
+Eric D. Andersen, 03.
+Noah G. Levy, 04.
+Ulrik B. Nielsen, 05.
+Russell T. Ray FOR ALL WITHHOLD ALL FOR ALL EXCEPT NOTE: To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below 2.
+To approve, on a non-binding, advisory basis, our executive compensation.
+FOR AGAIN □ □ ST ABSTAIN 3.
+To ratify the selection of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
+FOR AGAIN ST ABSTAIN □ NOTE: The proxies are authorized to vote, in their discretion, upon such other business as may properly come before the meeting or any adjournment or postponement thereof, to the extent permitted by Rule 14a-4(c) of the Securities Exchange Act of 1934, as amended.
+Date Signature Signature (Joint Owners) NOTE: Please sign exactly as your name(s) app executor, administrator, or other fiduciary, plea should each sign personally.
+All holders must s sign in full corporate or partnership name by au se give full title as such ign.
+If a corporation or .
+Joint owners PLEASE SIGN, DATE AND RETURN THIS PROXY CARD P ROMPTLY USING THE ENCLOSED POSTAGE PA ID ENVELOPE p TO VOTE BY MAIL, PLEASE DETACH HERE p